 There are several different types of planning enforcement orders, the most common of those being enforcement notices, as well as stop notices.
 What should you do if you receive one and why might you receive one in the first place?
-At Kingsley Smith Solicitors LLP our planning lawyers have dealt with most types of objections to these kinds of orders.
+At Kingsley Smith Solicitors LLP our proactive planning lawyers have dealt with most types of objections to these kinds of orders.
 We make the process of receiving and dealing with a planning enforcement order as stress free as possible.
-We have the experience and knowledge to deal with them effectively as well as getting the best results for our clients.
+We have the experience and practical knowledge to deal with them effectively as well as getting the best results for our clients.
 Read on for more information on how to deal with a planning enforcement order.

 A planning enforcement order is a document issued by a local council if they feel planning control in their jurisdiction has been breached.
 ‘Planning control’ is defined in section 171A of the Town and Country Planning Act 1990, (see Planning Practice Guidance.)
 Introduced in April 2012 to stop breaches of planning control after the statutory time limits for enforcement have expired, these were created to address concerns about deliberate concealment or planning breaches.
 This most likely means you’ve failed to adhere to a specific condition of granted planning permission.

 In most cases, local councils will be wary of paying out for damages, which means they’ll be keen to enforce their bylaws.
 As the council will be responsible for properties under their remit, they will want to avoid any developments having a negative effect on the area.
 For more information see the National Planning Policy Framework.

 The Local Planning Authority must have sufficient evidence of a breach to even justify applying to the magistrate's court for a planning enforcement order.
 An order will only be granted if the court is satisfied that a breach of control has been deliberately concealed.
 Refraining from informing the authorities does not count.